 Among her many victories in life so far, Harrison counts receiving the HBA's Woman of the Year Award among her finest moments: "This award is very significant to me and probably the most prestigious recognition I've received because it acknowledges both my professional and personal accomplishments," she says.
 "It's also gratifying and humbling to know that, in large part, this comes from my peers and colleagues in the industry."
 Regarding community service, she says, "I do these things as part of my interest in `giving back' and because it's who I am.
 It's what makes me tick!"

 Read more about the 2002 Woman of the Year event

 Robin Madell has spent over a decade as a writer and consultant on business and public interest issues.
-She has interviewed over 150 thought leaders around the globe.
-Robin spent the past year on Wall Street as Director of Communications for Catalyst, Inc., a nonprofit research organization that works to advance women in business.
-She divides her time between New York and San Francisco and is currently a communications consultant for groups including Shahnaz Taplin and Associates, Women's Initiative for Self Employment, and Women in Community Service.
+Robin spent the past year on Wall Street as director of communications for Catalyst, Inc., a nonprofit research organization that works to advance women in business.